Plan your Travel

-- NEW!
-CDC recommends getting COVID-19 testing prior to traveling to reduce the risk.
+- CDC recommends getting COVID-19 testing prior to traveling to reduce the risk.

-- Get tested with a viral test 1-3 days before you depart and again 1-3 days before you return.
+- Get tested with a viral test 1-3 days before you depart.

 - Make sure you get your test results before you travel.
 If you are waiting for results, delay your travel.

 - Do not travel if your test result is positive; immediately isolate yourself, and follow public health recommendations.